Court of Appeal

 (a) Interlocutory applications

-8. Unless otherwise ordered, an interlocutory application will be listed at 9.00am in the motion list before the Registrar on a Monday.
+9. Unless otherwise ordered, an interlocutory application will be listed at 9.00am in the motion list before the Registrar on a Monday.
 The parties should expect that the application will proceed to a hearing on the return date.
-Where an application has resolved or will not proceed, the Registrar should be promptly advised by email.
+Where an application has resolved or will not proceed, the Registrar should be promptly advised by email by no later than 10.00am on the Friday prior to the hearing of the application.
+If an interlocutory application is to proceed, both parties should file short written submissions of no more than 3 pages by 12 noon on the Friday prior to the hearing of the application.

-9. Applications for the following may be dealt with by the Registrar: consent orders, extensions of time, competency of appeals, security for costs and non-compliance with directions.
+10. Applications for or in relation to the following may be dealt with by the Registrar: consent orders, extensions of time, competency of appeals, security for costs and non-compliance with directions.

 (1) expedition of the hearing of proceedings (where there is no consent);